 Alternative - Create Shortcut from Start Menu

 To create a store app desktop shortcut, the target app should first be pinned to the start menu.
 If you don't have the app pinned to the start menu, search for the app in the start menu, right-click on it and select the option "Pin to start"

-2. Once it is pinned, simply drag and drop it on the desktop to create the desktop shortcut.
+Once it is pinned, simply drag and drop it on the desktop.
+This will create the shortcut you needed.

 That is it.
 It is that simple to create a shortcut for any store app in Windows 10.

 Assign Keyboard shortcut